chrisnajman/code-snippets/README.md

 #### `focusin`

-However, if we dynamically create a text `input` element and want the same behaviour, we can't use the `globalEventListener` function with the `focus` event: Instead, we use `focusin`.
+However, if we dynamically create a text `input` element and want the same behaviour, we cannot use the `globalEventListener` function with the `focus` event: Instead, we use `focusin`.

 Furthermore, we have to override the default `option = false` parameter and add the argument `true` when we _call_ the function.